 What tariffs do Bulb offer?

 Bulb have the one of the simplest approaches to tariffs we’ve reviewed.
 They only have one energy tariff for pay monthly customers!
-This is a variable tariff (the vari fair tariff) that offers 100% renewable electricity and, if you opt for dual fuel, 100% carbon neutral gas.
-This does mean that you have no decisions to make in terms of tariff, making the process even more straight forward.
+This is a variable tariff (the vari-fair tariff) that offers 100% renewable electricity and, if you opt for dual fuel, 100% carbon neutral gas.
+This does mean that you have no decisions to make in terms of tariff, making the process pretty straight forward.
 You will also never need to worry that you could get a cheaper tariff whilst sticking with the same provider (like can happen with one of the ‘big 6’ energy companies for example).

 The downside to this one tariff approach is there is nothing on offer for those that prefer fixed tariffs.
 This means you are susceptible to any prices rises that happen whilst you are with Bulb.
 You also don’t have the security of knowing exactly how much your tariff will be for the next year that you get with a 1 year fixed tariff, for example.
 To Bulb’s credit though, they will give you at least one months notice if prices are going to change.

 How do Bulb compare on price?